-The Company may receive paid-in-kind and non-cash dividends and distributions in the form of additional units or shares from the investments listed in the table below.
+The Company may receive paid-in-kind and non-cash dividends and distributions in the form of additional units or shares from its investments.
 For paid-in-kind dividends, the additional units are not reflected in investment income during the period received, but are recorded as unrealized gains upon receipt.
 Non-cash distributions are reflected in investment income because the Company has the option to receive its distributions in cash or in additional units of the security.
-During the three and six months ended May 31, 2016, the Company received \$1,165 and \$2,326, respectively, of paid-in-kind dividends from its investment in Enbridge Energy Management, L.L.C.
+During the three and six months ended May 31, 2017, the Company received \$808 and \$2,064, respectively, of paid-in-kind dividends from its investment in Enbridge Energy Management, L.L.C. and \$7,920 and \$15,600, respectively, of non-cash distributions from its investments in Enterprise Products Partners L.P.

-J. Distributions to Stockholders - Distributions to common stockholders are recorded on the ex-dividend date.
+H. Distributions to Stockholders - Distributions to common stockholders are recorded on the ex-dividend date.
 Distributions to holders of MRP Shares are accrued on a daily basis as described in Note 12 - Preferred Stock.
-As required by the Distinguishing Liabilities from Equity topic of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification (ASC 480), the Company includes the accrued distributions on its MRP Shares as an operating expense due to the fixed term of this obligation.
+As required by the Distinguishing Liabilities from Equity topic of the FASB Accounting Standards Codification (ASC 480), the Company includes the accrued distributions on its MRP Shares as an operating expense due to the fixed term of this obligation.
 For tax purposes the payments made to the holders of the Company's MRP Shares are treated as dividends or distributions.

-The characterization of the distributions paid to holders of MRP Shares and common stock for the six months ended May 31, 2016 as either a dividend (eligible to be treated as qualified dividend income) or a distribution (return of capital) will be determined after the end of the fiscal year based on the Company's actual earnings and profits and, therefore, the characterization may differ from the preliminary estimates.
+The characterization of the distributions paid to holders of MRP Shares and common stock as either a dividend (eligible to be treated as qualified dividend income) or a distribution (return of capital) is determined after the end of the fiscal year based on the Company's actual earnings and profits and, therefore, the characterization may differ from preliminary estimates.

-K. Partnership Accounting Policy - The Company records its pro-rata share of the income (loss) and capital gains (losses), to the extent of distributions it has received, allocated from the underlying partnerships and adjusts the cost basis of the underlying partnerships accordingly.
+I. Partnership Accounting Policy - The Company records its pro-rata share of the income (loss), to the extent of distributions it has received, allocated from the underlying partnerships and adjusts the cost basis of the underlying partnerships accordingly.
 These amounts are included in the Company's Statement of Operations.